JIP Participation Prerequisites (all students)

 - List all classes you've taken at Caltech to date (include your current classes).

-- Also include what you expect to enroll in for the remainder of the year - Winter/Spring 2018 (we understand plans may change).
+- Also include classes you expect to enroll in for the remainder of the school year - Winter/Spring 2018 (we understand plans may change).

 Recommendation letter from an advisor